aqemery/Terraform-deploy-minecraft/README.md

 -world backup
 -terraform plan

-auto_shutoff.py - Runs on the minecraft sever
+auto_shutoff.py - Runs on the minecraft server

 mine-build.py - This is used in a lambda function.
 It pulls terraform files and startup bash script from s3 and starts an ec2 instance.